JLGitHub2021/fea85210-1efb-4bdb-8f72-f869bfe8a4e2/README.md

     2.)
 Cloudwatch for application logs and metrics.
     3.)
 Can also use some third party tools like Sumologic and Nagios.

+  8. Deploy Public URL use Route 53 (Domain name and records).

   Question2:
     Install Docker desktop in this windows 10 machine.